-If you’re pregnant or have gone through a pregnancy, you’ve probably seen a pamphlet at your obstetrician’s office about cord blood banking.
-Maybe that piqued your curiosity: What exactly is cord blood banking, and is it something you should consider?
-We’re guessing that brochure gave you an overview about umbilical cord blood—“ cord blood” for short—and how banking it can offer security for your family down the line when it comes to treating medical conditions.
-We get it: It’s a big decision (among a host of big decisions you have to make during your pregnancy), one where you’ll want to weigh the pros and cons of cord blood banking, figure out the difference between private and public cord blood banking and how to choose among the different cord blood banking companies out there.
+If you’re pregnant, you’ve probably seen a pamphlet at your OB’s office about umbilical cord blood banking and how it can offer some security down the line if you ever have to treat baby for certain medical conditions.
+But it's a big decision—one where you’ll want to carefully weigh the pros and cons.
+Here, we help you figure out the difference between private and public cord blood banking, and how to choose from among the different cord blood banking companies out there.

 What Is Cord Blood Banking?